r-pufky/docs/apps/gpg/README.md

 1. `login` to set account name.
 1. account name: `email`.
-1. Optionally `forcesig` to force PIN to be entered for every [GPG operation][20] otherwise it will prompt once and only reprompt when the cache expires.
+1. Optionally `forcesig` to force PIN to be entered for every [GPG operation][20].
+Otherwise it will prompt once and only reprompt when the cache expires.
 1. Press `enter` to see updated information.
 1. `quit`.